We Were Liars (TV series): Development

 E. Lockhart's bestselling young adult novel, We Were Liars, and its prequel, Family of Liars, were optioned by My So-Called Company and Universal Television in July 2022.
 That December, it was announced that Amazon MGM Studios was developing a television series based on the novel, and the project received a series order in March 2023.

 In March 2024, it was announced that Nzingha Stewart would direct the first episode of the series.
 On September 17, 2025, Amazon Prime Video renewed the series for a second season.

 Casting

 An open casting call for the series' four lead roles was posted on Lockhart's Instagram page on April 1, 2023.
 On May 30, 2024, it was announced that Emily Alyn Lind, Shubham Maheshwari, Esther McGregor, and Joseph Zada were cast as Cadence, Gat, Mirren, and Johnny, respectively.

 Mamie Gummer, Caitlin FitzGerald, and Candice King were announced as cast members on March 5, 2024.
 David Morse, Arsher Ali, and Wendy Crewson were announced as cast members in late May 2024, but Ali was replaced by Rahul Kohli the following month.

+On March 9, 2026, Dempsey Bryk was promoted to series regular for the second season.
+On May 7, 2026, Josh Dallas, Costa D'Angelo, Peyton List, Madison Wolfe, Parker Lepaine, and Elyssia Roorbach joined the main cast for the second season.
+On June 25, 2026, Riley Voelkel, Madeleine Arthur, Jaelynn Thora Brooks, Layla Douglas, Callan Potter, Aidan Shaw, Shaun Sipos and Brendon Tremblay joined the cast in recurring roles for the second season.